splunk/public-o11y-docs/gdi/get-data-in/rum/react/install-rum-react.rst

          ignoreUrls: ['http://sampleurl.org'],
       }

-4. (Optional) To instrument React Navigation, use the following example:
+4. (Optional) To instrument React Navigation, instrument Navigator as in the following example:

    .. code::